 - Resource Names

-To add to this list, you need to select a column from the left list and press the " > " button.
+Note: To add a column to this list, you need to select a column from the left list and press the " > " button.
 To exclude a column, you need to select it from the right list and then press the " < " button.
-If you are content with your options, simply hit Enter or press the View button:

 The Dashboard summary Start is given by the earliest Start date of all its subtasks.
 The Finish is given by the latest Finish date.